urbanales/MCC-HEWS/README.md

 # The effectiveness of heat prevention plans in reducing heat-related mortality across Europe

-This repository contains the full reproducible R code pipeline for the study: **"The effectiveness of heat prevention plans in reducing heat-related mortality across Europe."** https://iopscience.iop.org/article/10.1088/1748-9326/ae2775
+This repository contains the full reproducible R code pipeline for the study: **"The effectiveness of heat prevention plans in reducing heat-related mortality across Europe."**

+Urban, A. et al. (2025) The effectiveness of heat prevention plans in reducing heat-related mortality across Europe.
+Environ.
+Res.
+Lett. https://iopscience.iop.org/article/10.1088/1748-9326/ae2775

  The analysis is structured in four main scripts, each corresponding to a major stage of the research workflow.